-What’s more, it is unlikely that a grant will cover the full cost of the work so your landlords would need to pay the difference.
+What’s more, it is unlikely that a grant will cover the full cost of the work so your landlord would need to pay the difference.

-How do I apply for a grant?To access an ECO grant you need to contact an organisation like YES Energy Solutions.
+How do I apply for an ECO grant?To access an ECO grant you need to contact an organisation like YES Energy Solutions.
 We are industry approved energy saving specialists with a wealth of experience in ECO funding and EWI installations.